 Concrete tiles are made of Portland cement, sand and water in varying proportions.
 The material is mixed and extruded on molds under high pressure.
 The exposed surface of a tile may be finished with cementitious material colored with synthetic oxide additives.
 The tiles are cured to reach the required strength.
 They generally have lugs on their undersides for anchoring to batten strips.
 There are additional waterlocks or interlocking ribs on the longitudinal edges that impede movement and prevent water infiltration.

 As with clay tile, there are a wide variety of profiles, styles, finishes and colors available.
 Color may be added to the surface of a tile or dispersed throughout (color through).
 Special texture may be added in surface treatment.
 Each type of tile roof system may make use of separate ridge, hip, hip intersection, gable end and finial accessory tiles of various shapes in addition to field tiles

-As with all of the steep slope options Slate requires an underlayment (or “felt paper” as it is frequently called) be installed over the roof deck before the application of slate.
+As with all of the steep slope options tile requires an underlayment (or “felt paper” as it is frequently called) be installed over the roof deck before the application of slate.
 The underlayment performs two primary functions: it provides temporary weather protection until the slate is installed, and it provides a secondary weatherproofing barrier if moisture infiltrates the slate roof covering.
-Many slate roofs have outlived the underlayment felts over which they were installed.
-Therefore, an underlayment’s service life should be comparable to the design service life of the slate roof covering.
+Many tile roofs have outlived the underlayment felts over which they were installed.
+Therefore, an underlayment’s service life should be comparable to the design service life of the tile roof covering.